anaclet922/ems-api/README.md

 ### Setup

 Open `.env` and edit:
- - baseURL and change database settings
+ - baseURL and change database settings (e.g.: example.com); this url should point to /public folder where index.php located.
  - change secret key for JWT to strong one, and JWT_TIME_TO_LIVE.